CUSTOMER SUCCESS STORY

 The Result

-Using this cost-effective approach, Faraday Factory Japan recently delivered over 300 km of HTS wire for use in the SPARC fusion reactor prototype.
+Using this cost-effective approach, Faraday Factory Japan a large fraction of HTS wire for use in the SPARC fusion reactor prototype.
 This was the largest volume delivery of HTS wire to date from any supplier.
-And, independent testing showed that the wire handles superior current density under high field conditions.
+And, independent testing showed that the wire handles superior current density under high-field conditions.

 “LEAP excimer lasers minimize the true cost per laser watt and enable lower-cost, high-volume production of HTS wire at Faraday Factory Japan."